-4.1 The Council must approve a budget and Council Tax level in order to identify resources for the provision of its services.
+- 4.1 The Council must approve a budget and Council Tax level in order to identify resources for the provision of its services.
 Certain other decisions are also required by statute or in accordance with statutory guidance.
-The draft Financial Plan (which includes the detailed budget) is the product of the careful evaluation of budgetary needs and policy priorities.
+The draft Financial Plan 2020 2024 (which includes the detailed budget) is the product of the careful evaluation of budgetary needs and policy priorities.

-- 4.2 The Motions to the City Council meeting on 26 February 2019 will cover the following specific aspects:
+- 4.2 The Motions to the City Council meeting on 25 February 2020 will cover the following specific aspects:

-- Revenue budget 2019/20
+- Revenue budget 2020/21

-- Council Tax requirement
+- > Council Tax requirement

-- Council Tax 2019/20 (by band)
+- \succ Council Tax 2020/21 (by band)

 - Capital programme

-- Treasury management strategy
+- Treasury Management Strategy

-- Treasury management policy
+- Treasury Management Policy

 - Prudential Indicators

 - Flexible use of capital receipts strategy

-- Service and commercial investment strategy and indicators

-- Pay policy statement
+- Pay Policy statement

-- New scale of fees and charges